pkireev/Memoji/README.md

 # memoji
+This is a really cool card game for improving memory!

-The card game which is the final project of my learning of frontend developing
+The game is my final project in the Advanced Javascript course on Coursera.org